delameter/pytermor/docs/pages/examples/rendering.rst

 Manual assembling :sup:`(don't do this)`
 ========================================
-The last resort method which works in 100% is to assemble the sequence char by char manually, contain it as a string in source code and just print it when there is a necessity to do that.
+The last resort method which works in 100% of the cases is to assemble the sequence char by char manually, contain it as a string in source code and just print it when there is a necessity to do that.
 The only problem with this approach is an empirical rule, which says:

 .. highlights::